joinpursuit/AC_4_Web/units/fundamentals/lessons/functions/function_exercises.md

  3. Write a function named getDogAge that takes one argument: a dog's age in human years.
 The function returns the dog's age in dog years.
 The conversion rate is 1 human year to 7 dog years.

-Call the function and log the result.
+    * Call the function and log the result.

-4. Create two functions that calculate properties of a circle, using the definitions here (Links to an external site.)Links to an external site..
+4. Create two functions that calculate properties of a circle, using the definitions [here](http://math2.org/math/geometry/circles.htm)

   * Create a function called calcCircumfrence that takes the radius as an argument and return the circumference.
 Call the function and log the circumference:
   * Create a function called calcArea that takes the radius as an argument and returns the area.